 - ½ teaspoon baking soda

-- Preheat oven to 350ºF /180ºC.
-Line a 12 muffin mold pan with paper liners.
+- Line (or butter/spray) a 12 muffin pan with paper liners.

 - In a large bowl beat eggs and sugar for 2 or 3 minutes.

-- In a bowl, mix buckwheat and quinoa flours, ground pecans, salt, baking powder and soda, and add to the wet ingredients.
+- In a bowl, mix buckwheat and quinoa flours, ground pecans, salt, baking powder, and soda, and add to the wet ingredients.
 Give it a few stirs, but leave some dry spots.

-- Bake for 20 to 25 minutes until a tester comes out clean.
+- Bake for 20 to 25 minutes until a cake tester or toothpick comes out clean.

 - Let cool on a wire rack.

-barely adapted from La Tartine Gourmande, by Beatrice Peltre
+Adapted from La Tartine Gourmande, by Beatrice Peltre